NTU-CSIE-DSA/hw2-MagicalCats/README.md

 ## Coding Tips
 1. We can encapsulate the deque data structure and access it with indices [0...n-1].
 Otherwise, the binary search would be difficult to implement.
 2. Implement lower bound and upper bound binary search separately.
-3. For a relatively concise implementation, please refer to the solution.

 ## Solution